lbryio/lbry.com/content/faq/how-to-change-lbry-blob-files.md

 ---
-title: How to change location for blob files folder?
+title: How do I change the location of blob files / hosted data?
 category: troubleshooting
 ---